rwexler/rwexler.github.io/_posts/2019-04-16-random-forests.markdown

 categories: descriptor catalysis random forest
 ---

 In this tutorial, I'm going to show you how easy it is to train and analyze a random forest regression model.
-The data we're going to use is taken from [my recent paper on tuning the hydrogen evolving activity of Ni2P via strain](https://pubs.acs.org/doi/10.1021/jacs.8b00947).
-[1] The main idea of the paper is that surface nonmetal dopants, which replace P near the Ni3 sites, can induce compressive and tensile strain on the Ni3 sites leading to changes in their H binding strength.
+The data we're going to use is taken from [my recent paper on tuning the hydrogen evolving activity of Ni<sub>2</sub>P via strain](https://pubs.acs.org/doi/10.1021/jacs.8b00947).
+[1] The main idea of the paper is that surface nonmetal dopants, which replace P near the Ni<sub>3</sub> sites, can induce compressive and tensile strain on the Ni<sub>3</sub> sites leading to changes in their H binding strength.

-In my study, I calculated the H binding energy at the Ni3 site for different nonmetal dopants (B, C, N, O, Si, S, As, Se, & Te) and doping concentrations.
+In my study, I calculated the H binding energy at the Ni<sub>3</sub> site for different nonmetal dopants (B, C, N, O, Si, S, As, Se, & Te) and doping concentrations.
 There were 55 configurations in total...so I was working with a rather small data set.
 I should mention that for smaller data sets it's generally advisable to use linear models, however, if care is taken, then random forests can be used as well.
 Regardless, always make sure to validate your proposed descriptors using an appropriate simulation technique such as density functional theory.

 A quick word on random forests.
 Random forests are made up of decision trees.
-Each decision trees get a random subset of the rows and columns of the data and is built using the CART algorithm [2].
-For more information, please see chapter 2.4 of my thesis :-)
+Each decision tree gets a random subset of the rows and columns of the data and is built using the CART algorithm.
+[2] For more information, please see chapter 2.4 of my thesis :smile:

-________________
+---

 [1] **Wexler, R. B.**; Martirez, J. M. P.; Rappe, A. M. Chemical Pressure-Driven Enhancement of the Hydrogen Evolving Activity of Ni<sub>2</sub>P from Nonmetal Surface Doping Interpreted via Machine Learning. *J. Am.
 Chem.
 Soc.* **2018**, *140* (13), pp 4678-4683.
 DOI: [10.1021/jacs.8b00947](https://pubs.acs.org/doi/full/10.1021/jacs.8b00947)